-Once you’ve decided which course you’d like to accept, you must let UCAS know via UCAS track.
+Once you’ve decided which course you’d like to accept, you must let UCAS know via UCAS.
 You don’t need to decide until you’ve received all offers.
 UCAS will give you a deadline you must respond by.
-Check our key dates for the deadlines.

 You choose one course as your firm choice.
 If the offer is unconditional or if you meet the conditions, this is the course you’ll study.

 You also have an insurance choice.
 This is a back-up option if you don’t meet the conditions of your first choice.

 Firm acceptance - this is your first choice

 - if it's an unconditional offer, the place is yours!
 So that course provider will expect you as their student